Lissy93/dashy/README.md

 > For full monitoring documentation, see: [**Status Indicators**](./docs/status-indicators.md)

-Dashy has an optional feature that can check if each app/ service is up and responding, then display a small status indicator icon.
+Dashy has an optional feature to check if each app/ service is up and responding, then display a small status indicator icon.
 Hovering over it will show additional stats like response time and status code.

-Status indicators can be globally enabled by setting `appConfig.statusCheck: true`, or enabled/ disabled on a per-item basis.
-Status is checked on page load, but you can enable continuous polling by specifying a time interval between checks, in seconds under `appConfig.statusCheckInterval`.
-You can also use a different endpoint for status checking, with `statusCheckUrl`, and if needed pass in custom headers under `statusCheckHeaders`.
+Status indicators can be globally enabled by setting `appConfig.statusCheck: true` or enabled/ disabled on a per-item basis.
+Status is checked on page load, but you can allow continuous polling by specifying a time interval between checks, in seconds under `appConfig.statusCheckInterval`.
+You can also use a different endpoint for status checking, with `statusCheckUrl`, and if needed, pass in custom headers under `statusCheckHeaders`.

 <p align="center">
   <img alt="Status Checks demo" src="https://raw.githubusercontent.com/Lissy93/dashy/master/docs/assets/status-check-demo.gif" width="600" />